Kintor Proxalutamide's COVID-19 Clinical Trial Shows Significant Reduction in Hospitalization and Ventilation Rates

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerDow Jones schließt über 30.000 Punkten -- ATX und DAX gehen mit Abschlägen ins Wochenende -- Asiens Börsen beenden Handel uneinheitlich
+Börse aktuell - Live TickerDow Jones & Co. mit Gewinnen -- ATX und DAX schließen mit kräftigen Gewinnen -- Asiens Börsen letztlich schwächer

-An der Wiener Börse und am deutschen Aktienmarkt ging es am letzten Handelstag der Woche deutlich abwärts.
-An der Wall Street ging es vor dem Wochenende ebenfalls nach unten.
-Die asiatischen Märkte fanden auch zum Wochenausklang keine einheitliche Richtung.
+Der heimische Markt sowie der deutsche Leitindex zeigten sich im Dienstaghandel mit deutlich grünen Vorzeichen.
+Die Wall Street präsentierte sich am Dienstag fester.
+Die Märkte in Fernost gaben am Dienstag ab.